yarpiin/rtl-driver-installer/README.md

 Should you have a problem during installation or general with the driver then let me know :)

-Currently, the installer use the repository of "[gordboy](https://github.com/gordboy/rtl8812au)"

 # Features

 - The driver will be installed automatically with all required dependencies.